ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In the Composite Attester, each Attester generates its own Evidence by its Attesting Environments collecting the claims from its Target Environments.
-The Lead Attester collects the Evidence of all other Attesters and then generates the Evidence of the whole Composite Attester.

-Inside the Lead Attester, there may be an optional Verifying Environment.
-The Verifying Environment can verify the collected Evidence of other Attesters to evaluate their trustworthiness.
-Therefore, there are two situations when the Lead Attester generates the final Evidence.

-One situation is that the Lead Attester has no Verifying Environment.
-In this situation, the Lead Attester just collects the Evidence of other Attesters but doesn't verify them.
-It may just string all these Evidence into a whole one, or it may reorganize these Evidence with a new structure and sign this final Evidence.
-Then it conveys the final Evidence to the Verifier and the Verifier evaluates the Composite Attester's, including the Lead Attester's and other Attesters', trustworthiness.
+The Claims Collector in the Lead Attester collects the Evidence of other Attesters, then collects claims from the collected Evidence and uses these claims to finally generate the Composite Evidence.
+The Composite Evidence is the collection of all the signed Evidence related to the Composite Attester and evaluated by the Verifier for considering the Composite Attester's trustworthiness.

+When processing the collected Evidence of other Attesters, one situation is that the Claims Collector does not verify the Evidence to evaluate these Attesters' trustworthiness.
+In this situation, the Claim Collector generates the Composite Evidence only with information in the collected Evidence, e.g., it may reorganize all collected Evidence with a new structure and sign the new Evidence.
+Then the Lead Attester conveys the Composite Evidence to the Verifier.

-The other situation is that the Lead Attester has a Verifying Environment.
+The other situation is that the Claims Collector has the functionality of a Verifier.
-After collecting the Evidence of other Attesters, the Lead Attester verifies these Evidence by using the Endorsements and Appraisal Policies, which are got from the Verifier or some reliable parties, for evaluating these Attesters' trustworthiness.
+After collecting the Evidence of other Attesters, the Claims Collector verifies the Evidence by using the Endorsements and Appraisal Policies, which are securely got from some reliable parties, for evaluating these Attesters' trustworthiness.
-Then the Lead Attester makes the verification results as claims which are the input to the final Evidence of the whole Composite Attester.
-Then the Lead Attester conveys the final Attestation Evidence to the Verifier on behalf of the Composite Attester.
+Then the Claims Collector makes the Attestation Results of other Attesters as claims and puts them into the Composite Evidence.
+The Lead Attester conveys the Composite Evidence to the Verifier on behalf of the Composite Attester.
 Before receiving the Endorsements and Appraisal Policies for other Attesters, to increase the security, the Lead Attester may first generate Evidence about its trustworthiness and convey this Evidence to the Verifier for evaluating.